berick/OpenSRF/README_REDIS.md

   * Messages on the bus are JSON instead of JSON packed in XML.
 * Automatic time-based client reconnections (in Perl anyway, need to check C)
 * Message chunking baked in to implementation
+* 'redis-cli monitor' command is very useful for debugging
+  * TODO add to cli demo
+* OpenSRF request "backlog" no longer needed.
+Unprocessed requests will stay in the Redis message queue.

+## Opportunities

 * Opens the door to direct-to-drone request delivery.
   * Messages can be popped from the request queue directy by drones instead of having them go through the listener.
 The listener would just manages child procs.
-* 'redis-cli monitor' command is very useful for debugging
-  * TODO add to cli demo

 ## Limitations

 * No cross-domain (i.e. cross-brick) routing.
   * Affects some Dojo/translator UI's
   * NOTE: Bricks that share a Redis instance could still cross-communicate
-* Sending a request to a service that is not running will linger unanswered instead of resulting in a not-found response.
+* Requests sent to a service that is not running will linger unanswered instead of resulting in a not-found response.

 ## Private Service Security